BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 This is in pounds and pence (e.g. 1.01 = £1.01).

+!!! warning

+    If you are on an intelligent tariff, then rate information will be adjusted to off-peak rates when a dispatch is discovered during the period.
+This off peak rate will be dependent on your car charging.
+As the integration has no knowledge of if your car is charging, this value might be incorrect.
+This is indicated via the `is_intelligent_adjusted` attribute.

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `mpan` | `string` | The mpan for the associated meter |